- Optimizely Feature Experimentation

 When you first open Preview, the page displays as it would for the audience you naturally qualify for.
 Use the Override tab to see the page as your other audiences would.
-The Override tab lets you force specific experiences or variations to appear.
+The Override tab lets you force specific experiences or variations to display.

-- If you run an Optimizely Web Personalization campaign, view the experience that you deliver to each audience.
+- If you run an Optimizely Web Personalization campaign, view the experience you deliver to each audience.

 By default, All events are displayed.
-You can filter by Campaign, Page, Click events, pageview events, or custom events, and Errors.
+You can filter by Campaign, Page, Click events, pageview events, custom events, and Errors.

-- Campaign events – a campaign is activated on the page, for this audience.
+- Campaign events – a campaign is activated on the page for this audience.